 California LLC Forms

-LLCs doing business in California (and who are not classified as corporations), are expected to file form 568 (limited liability income company return of income), and are also expected to pay the $800 LLC tax, and fee if necessary).
-LLCs that aren’t required to pay the LLC tax of $800 because they meet requirements mentioned above, should instead file form 565 (also known as the Partnership Return of Income.
-At that time, the yearly LLC Franchise tax that is normally filed with the 3522 form (meaning the LLC tax voucher) should be submitted by the 15th day of the fourth month after the LLC was filed.
-From there on out, the 3522 form must be turned in by the April 15th year to year.
+LLCs doing business in California (and who are not classified as corporations), are expected to file Form 568 (limited liability income company return of income), and are also expected to pay the $800 LLC tax, and fee if necessary).
+LLCs that aren't required to pay the LLC tax of $800 because they meet the requirements mentioned above, should instead file Form 565, also known as the Partnership Return of Income.
+At that time, the yearly LLC Franchise tax that is normally filed with the Form 3522 (meaning the LLC tax voucher) should be submitted by the 15th day of the fourth month after the LLC was filed.
+From there on out, the Form 3522 must be turned in by April 15, year to year.

 Increased Self-Employment Tax

 LLCs members should know that they have an increased self-employment tax as compared to standard self-employment tax rates.
-In fact, each and every member of the LLC does (it doesn’t matter who’s managing the company).
-If there is only one member in the LLC, the LLC is thought of as a disregarded entity (and will also be treated as such even it is set as a partnership with 2+ members; however, the LLC can choose to be treated differently by the state of Californian if it decides to change its status.
+In fact, each and every member of the LLC does — it doesn't matter who's managing the company.
+If there is only one member in the LLC, the LLC is thought of as a disregarded entity and will also be treated as such even it is set as a partnership with two or more members.
+However, the LLC can choose to be treated differently by the state of Californian if it decides to change its status.